 The United States has relatively poor overall health outcomes compared to many other developed nations, faces unsustainable healthcare costs, and continues to grapple with significant disparities in health status.
-Improving health within and across subpopulations is an important part of the solution.
-This Guide is meant for anyone interested in improving health within or among one or more groups of people.
-In other words, whether you are a leader within an organization or the community, public health professional, employer, healthcare provider, policymaker, consumer advocate, or any other person concerned about improving population health, this Guide is for you.
+Improving population health through collaborative efforts is an important part of the solution.
+The health of the total population cannot be effectively addressed by only one type of organization.
+Public health agencies, the vast healthcare sector, and other institutions are all critically important, but health is the result of a number of complex determinants that requires coordination and partnership among many stakeholders.